frontben-ch/frontben-ch.github.io/_posts/2019-05-25-we-ll-make-it-in-a-canter.md

 achieving these goals.
 Our current estimated emissions are 135.6 mio t CO2 per quarter (as of June 2018) which equates to annual emissions of 542.4 mio t CO2.
-These emissions have been mostly going up since the repeal of the Carbon Tax by the Abbott goverment in 2013.
-Incidently, the introduction of the Carbon Tax started a period of steady decline in CO2 emissions.
-In other words we are currently around 10.3% below 2005 levels but year on year emissions have been increasing despite reductions in emissions in the energy sector.
+These emissions have been mostly going up since the repeal of the Carbon Tax by the Abbott government in 2013.
+Incidentally, the introduction of the Carbon Tax started a period of steady decline in CO2 emissions.
+In other words we are currently around 10.3% below 2005 levels but year on year emissions have been increasing despite emissions reductions in the energy sector due to increased household uptake of solar power and retirement of ageing coal-fired power-stations.
+This will in all likelihood mean an increased focus on emissions reduction in the transport and agricultural sectors unless - which is highly unlikely with the current government - and even more aggressive reduction in the power generation sector is undertaken.
+I wonder if the electorate in regional Australia is even aware of the impact this could have on them - would they have abandoned Labour as they did at the last election knowing this?